cisco-ce/roomos.cisco.com/doc/MTR/WebexCall.md

 More information on about [Webex Webinars as an attendee](https://help.webex.com/z7jt86/).

+### Webex whiteboarding

+Webex whiteboard is available in Webex meetings.
+You can automatically see Whiteboards shared by others in the meeting.
+On Devices with a touch display, you can open whiteboards in collaborative mode, and a new whiteboard can be started from a button in the in-meeting call controls.

+Note that save, duplicate, and delete workflows are not offered on devices with Microsoft Teams Rooms.
+Whiteboards created from a device with Microsoft Teams Rooms will be automatically deleted when the meeting ends.

+More information on about [the whiteboard functionality](https://help.webex.com/zfhy55/).

 ## Limitations

-These features are not available during the meeting: whiteboarding, gesture recognition, Apple AirPlay, Device Assistant (wake-word based local commands, for example "Ok webex, increase my volume"), Proximity, briefing and classroom mode.
+These features are not available during the meeting: gesture recognition, Apple AirPlay, Device Assistant (wake-word based local commands, for example "Ok webex, increase my volume"), Proximity, briefing and classroom mode.